JCVadillo/Big-Data-CA2/README.md

 # Big-Data-CA2

-## create a Web Based Application (HTML, CSS, Javascript/JQuery) that consumes a FREE public Web-service.
+## Create a Web Based Application (HTML, CSS, Javascript/JQuery) that consumes a FREE public Web-service.

 Based on a existing API from Punk brewery API (https://api.punkapi.com/v2/beers) Has been created a simple Web Based App that provides name, tag and description of every Ale on the punk API.